Access for all

 - Airport staff are trained in assisting persons in need

-- TTY and volume control pay telephones and hotel/motel booking telephones
+- TTY and volume control pay telephones and accommodation booking telephones

 - Accessible check-in and information counters